mikelorant/committed/README.md

 Usage:
   committed [flags]
+  committed [command]

+Available Commands:
+  completion   Generate the autocompletion script for the specified shell help         Help about any command version      Print the version information

 Flags:
-  -a, --amend     Replace the tip of the current branch by creating a new commit
       --dry-run   Simulate applying a commit
-  -h, --help      help for committed
+  -a, --amend     Replace the tip of the current branch by creating a new commit -h, --help      help for committed
+  -v, --version   version for committed

+Use "committed [command] --help" for more information about a command.
 ```

-To create and apply a commit run `committed ` without any arguments.
-Shell or
+To create and apply a commit run `committed` without any arguments.
+Shell or Git
-Git aliases can be used to tailor this to your preferred workflow.
+aliases can be used to tailor this to your preferred workflow.

 To amend an existing commit use `committed --amend`.
 There are certain
 limitations when amending commits and it is recommended only for use with